Taal (film): Commercial performance

 Taal emerged as a major commercial success in India, netting ₹23 crore in India on a budget of ₹11.50 crore, and also performed well internationally.
 In the United States, it became the first Indian film to reach the top 20 on Varietys box-office list.
-The final worldwide gross collection of the film stands at ₹51.16 crore, making it the fourth highest-grossing Hindi film of the year.
+The final worldwide gross collection of the film stands at ₹51.16 crore, making it the third highest-grossing Hindi film of the year.

 Taal was premiered at the Chicago International Film Festival, and was screened as the "official selection" at the 2005 Ebertfest: Roger Ebert's Film Festival, and retrospectively at the 45th IFFI in the Celebrating Dance in Indian cinema section.

 Accolades

 At the 45th Filmfare Awards, Taal received 12 nominations, including Best Film, Best Director (Ghai) and Best Actress (Rai, who won the award for her performance in Hum Dil De Chuke Sanam), and won 6 awards, including Best Supporting Actor (Kapoor) and Best Music Director (Rahman).